The waves of her mind could drown

 This is from her book Stripped.
 I am not a huge fan of poetry.
 Most of it just goes over my head.
 However, there is something about the way Cara writes that speaks to me.
 When I read this passage, I want to be this woman!
 This woman who has a powerful mind and an internal light that motivates and builds up others!
-It makes me want to move past being average in my life and see what great things I can accomplish.
+It makes me want to move past being mediocre in my life and see what magnificent things I can accomplish.
 I would love to make an impact on this world and leave it a better place for my children and their families.

 I Need to Become This Woman